 Intel finally released the i9 series and reviews are finally coming out.
 AMD was doing extremely well with their current Ryzen CPUs lineup and Intel had to retaliate.

 Intel is recently facing a ton of issues with their shift to 10nm and supply shortages, so this i9 series was kind of important for them, to take back some of the lost market share.
 But, the numbers don’t seem to justify the pricing and the i9-9900K seems to be a very bad value proposition.
+You can check its i9-9900k Motherboard Prices through our complete guide.

 The benmarks are sourced from HardwareUnboxed’s great review of the i9-9900K.